EdDuarte/website/content/paper/protbox.md

 - confidentiality, to prevent non-authorized readings;
 - integrity control, to detect malicious tampering;
-- protection against un- wanted file removals, either by malicious or legitimate persons;
+- protection against un-wanted file removals, either by malicious or legitimate persons;
 - access control to the shared data based on strong identification and authentication of people, using the nowadays widespread electronic, personal